 - (b) to comply with these Rules in all respects at all times; - (c) to take full responsibility for what he/she ingests and usesthey Use; - (d) to carry out research regarding any products or substances which he/she intendsthey intend to ingest or Use (prior to such ingestion or Use) to ensure compliance with these Rules; such that Using them will not constitute or result in an Anti-Doping Rule Violation.
-Such research shall, at a minimum, include a reasonable internet search of (1: - the name of the product or substance, (2); - ii) the ingredients/substances listed on the product or substance label; and (3) - other related information revealed through research of points (±i) and (2ii); - (e) to ensure that any medical treatment he/she receives they receive does not infringe these Rules; - (f) to make him/herselfthemselves available for Testing at all times upon request, whether In-Competition or Out-of-Competition; - (g) when included in a Registered Testing Pool or the Domestic Testing Pool, to provide accurate and up-to-date whereabouts information for purposes of Testing; - (h) to disclose to UKAD and to his/hertheir International Federation any decision his that the Athlete infringed anti-doping rules within the previous ten (10) years; - (i) to disclose the identity of their Athlete Support Personnel upon request to UKAD and/or any other Anti-Doping Organisation with authority over them; and - (j) (i)-to cooperate fully with UKAD and any other Anti-Doping Organisation conducting investigations into possible Anti-Doping Rule Violations. - 1.3.2 It is the personal responsibility of each Athlete Support Person: - (a) to acquaint him/herselfthemselves with all of the provisions/requirements of these Rules, including (without limitation) being aware of what constitutes an Anti-Doping Rule Violation and whatthe substances and methods arethat have been included on the Prohibited List; - (b) to comply with these Rules in all respects at all times; - (c) not to Use or Possess any Prohibited Substance or Prohibited Method without valid justification.
+Such research shall, at a minimum, include a reasonable internet search of (1: - i) the name of the product or substance, (2); - ii) the ingredients/substances listed on the product or substance label, and $\frac{(3)}{(3)}$ - other related information revealed through research of points (1) and (2ii); - (e) to ensure that any medical treatment he/she receives they receive does not infringe these Rules; - (f) to make him/herselfthemselves available for Testing at all times upon request, whether In-Competition or Out-of-Competition; - (g) when included in a Registered Testing Pool or the Domestic Testing Pool, to provide accurate and up-to-date whereabouts information for purposes of Testing; - (h) to disclose to UKAD and to his/hertheir International Federation any decision finding) that the Athlete infringed anti-doping rules within the previous ten (10) years; - to disclose the identity of their Athlete Support Personnel upon request to UKAD and/or any other Anti-Doping Organisation with authority over them; and - (j) (i)-to cooperate fully with UKAD and any other Anti-Doping Organisation conducting investigations into possible Anti-Doping Rule Violations. - 1.3.2 It is the personal responsibility of each Athlete Support Person: - (a) to acquaint <a href="https://himselves.com/himselves.c - (b) to comply with these Rules in all respects at all times; - (c) not to Use or Possess any Prohibited Substance or Prohibited Method without valid justification.
 An Athlete Support Person or other Person who Uses or Possesses a Prohibited Substance or